 Typically it is hard to ride a bicycle in the snow however there are several places in Nova Scotia that offer fat bikes for rent that make it a lot easier.
-Fat bikes were designed with larger, wider tires to glide easily over sand and snow so you can have an incredible biking experience no matter the time of year.
+Fat bikes are designed with larger, wider tires to glide easily over sand and snow so you can have an incredible biking experience no matter the time of year.
 Sweet Ride Cycling Mahone Bay has lots of fat bikes for rental HERE.

 Enjoy the Sensea Nordic Spa

 Nova Scotia is a hilly place so there are plenty of opportunities to go sledding after a snowfall.
-Visit a local Canadian Tire or hardware store, grab a crazy carpet or sled and head to the nearest hill.
+Visit a local Canadian Tire or hardware store, grab a crazy carpet, sled or toboggan and head to the nearest hill.
 If you would rather not spend money for a few moments of thrills just find a bunch of locals and ask nicely and I am sure they will let you borrow theirs for a ride or two.
 Some of the best places to go sledding in Halifax are on Citadel Hill in the Garrison Grounds area or off of Robie Street behind Gorsebrook Junior High.

 A winter tradition in Sheffield Mills, Nova Scotia is eagle watching every morning from January to the end of March.
 Each day at 8:30am and 10:30am in a farmers field in Sheffield Mills at the corner of Middle Dyke Road and Bains Road, a bunch of dead chickens are placed to feed many of the bald eagles in the area.
 Photographers and visitors from around “flock” to see these magnificent birds enjoy a tasty treat in the snow.

-Find the Best Snowmobiling Trails
+Find the Best Snowmobiling Trails in Nova Scotia

 Aside from hiking, biking, skiing and snowshoeing, riding snowmobiles is also a popular winter activity in Nova Scotia.
 There are several trails throughout the province that are ideal for snowmobiling.
 Most likely you will want to bring your own machine however there are a couple places where you can rent a snowmobile in Nova Scotia like the Highland View Snowmobile Rentals in Cape Breton.
-Many of the trails take you on a route that connect you to accommodations, gas stations, places to eat and more so you can make a couple days trip out of your snowmobile adventure.
+Many of the trails take you on a route that connects you to accommodations, gas stations, places to eat and more so you can make a couple days trip out of your snowmobile adventure.
 Click HERE for a list of snowmobile trails in Nova Scotia.